BioinfoMachineLearning/cryoppp/README.md

-# Cryo-PPP: A Large Expert-Curated Cryo-Electron Microscopy Image Dataset for Single Particle Picking
+# CryoPPP: A Large Expert-Labelled Cryo-EM Image Dataset for Machine Learning Protein Particle Picking
 This repository contains scripts used to crawl, process, annotate, and post procress CryoEM protein particle pickicking (Cryo-PPP) dataset.

 ## Path to Dataset: